uranian throne

 Hyala reflected in despair, My question is answered.
 The people are changed.
 Small hope counting on them.
 And now I must go forward.
 Nyav too.
 Before we're pushed.

-That further menace appeared as an odd red glow that hovered behind the backs of the gathering.
-The size of a house at the moment she first noticed it, the thing appeared to her to be stretching or distending as it steadily neared.
+The further menace, the size of a house, appeared as an odd red glow that hovered behind the backs of the gathering.
+The thing appeared to be stretching or distending as it neared.
 Its billowing approach somehow made it even less likeable than the Tree of death.
-Hyala's numbed mind could make no guess at the nature of the roiling redness, but whatever it might be, she'd have been willing to bet who was behind it, or inside it.

 Sure enough, while she gazed, the expanding smudge of light began to reveal that it swathed a Face.
 Now intermittently visible through shifting gaps in the uneasy crowd, the tyrant Dempelath himself had come to attend his triumph.